hotaru555/seminar-slides/slide.md

 CoreDet [Bergan et al.2010] is a compiler and runtime system that can enforce deterministic parallelism for all shared-memory operations

 - DMP-O is the software implementation of DMP-ShTab in DMP
-- DMP-B executes multithread programs in rounds of quantums, each quantum in DMP-B has a fixed length. three phases: parallel phase, commit phase, and serial phase.
+- DMP-B executes multithread programs in rounds of quantums, each quantum in DMP-B has a **fixed length**. three phases: parallel phase, commit phase, and serial phase.
-- DMP-PB  partitions the whole memory into thread-private and shared spaces to reduce the amount of buffer queries.
+- DMP-PB  partitions the whole memory into **thread-private and shared spaces** to reduce the amount of buffer queries.

 # CONCLUSION